 A research and development lab introduced a new type of gadget on the market, which it clearly identifies as experimental.
 This gadget uses a natural language interface (NLI) for interaction through voice and typing.
 Users can also interact with the gadget through body movements that it detects via a camera and through physical interaction with the gadget, such as positioning and pushing it in different directions.
 The lab considered all accessibility requirements it was aware of, for example ensuring alternative modes of interaction.
 The gadget also supports numerous APIs, for example to allow users to interact with the gadget through desktop and mobile apps.
 Yet several accessibility issues may emerge when the gadget is deployed and more widely used, and that the lab is not yet aware of.
 For example, the first release showed that particular accessibility settings result in too many visual and audio signals.
 This was improved in the second release but the research and development efforts still continue, including on accessibility features.

-How technical standards might contribute to addressing this situation

-Example provisions that technical standards could define to help address this situation include:

-How accompanying guidance might contribute to addressing this situation

-Example guidance to help address this situation could include:

-How accessibility policies might contribute to addressing this situation

-Example considerations that accessibility policies could adopt to help address this situation:

 Example 9.2 - prioritizing speed-to-market over product stability

 A developer released a prototype that is clearly marked to all users as Beta.
 The developer addressed basic accessibility requirements along with other basics in security, privacy, and internationalization.
 The developer did not do full review of all these aspects, including accessibility, and is aware of the potential risks in terms of user experience.
 The developer is also aware that accessibility issues can impact specific groups of people disproportionately more than others.
 They prioritize accessibility issues when they are found, depending on their severity.
 The developer indicates their commitment to ensure accessibility in the final product in an accessibility statement, describes the current issues that it is aware of to occur or to potentially occur, and provides a mechanism for users to report any accessibility issues they encounter.
 The developer continually improves accessibility along with the many other aspects, and regularly updates the accessibility statement to communicate this.